“The quality of teaching has been excellent, and the programme's approach perfectly combines practice and theory.”

-Under the conditions of the trust, these awards will be offered to Scottish students undertaking either a one year full-time or two year part-time taught postgraduate degree in any subject offered by the University commencing in the 2014/2015 academic session.
+Under the conditions of the trust, these awards will be offered to Scottish students undertaking either a one year full-time or two year part-time taught postgraduate masters degree in any subject, excluding MPhil, offered by the University commencing in the 2015/2016 academic session.

 Applicants must be Scottish by birth, descent (at least one parent born in Scotland) or have been continuously resident in Scotland for a period of at least three years for the purpose of secondary or tertiary education in Scotland.

-A Bursary can be awarded only to a student on a one-year taught post-graduate degree course at the University.
+A Bursary can be awarded only to a student on a one-year taught postgraduate masters degree course at the University.
 It is permissible that the ‘one-year' course be taken on a half-time basis over two consecutive years.

-Applicants must already hold an unconditional offer of a place to study on a taught postgraduate course at the Robert Gordon University commencing in September 2014.
+Applicants must already hold an unconditional offer of a place to study on a taught postgraduate masters course at the Robert Gordon University commencing in January 2016.
 Applicants who do not hold an offer of admission by the deadline will not be considered for the award.

 Bursaries will be awarded on the basis of an overall assessment of the merit and promise of the candidate, including their financial circumstances.

 While the most promising candidates will normally have a first-class honours degree or equivalent, this is not essential.
-The ultimate criteria for the award of a Bursary should be those envisaged by Andrew Carnegie - that the candidate be qualified and deserving, industrious and ambitious and that the candidate would derive particular benefit from a one-year, taught, postgraduate degree which he or she would be unlikely to enjoy without the award.
+The ultimate criteria for the award of a Bursary should be those envisaged by Andrew Carnegie - that the candidate be qualified and deserving, industrious and ambitious and that the candidate would derive particular benefit from a one-year full-time or two year part-time taught, postgraduate masters degree which he or she would be unlikely to enjoy without the award.